Transport services for elderly people | The Good Care Group

 If your loved one no longer feels comfortable driving, they may wish to use one of these options to help them get around:

-There are so many options to help keep your loved one active and socially engaged.
+There are many options to help keep your loved one active and socially engaged.
 With a live-in care arrangement, your loved one’s dedicated team will be on hand to help them with transportation whenever needed.

 Find out more about how live-in care can help your loved one stay active and socially engaged by calling on our friendly team.